-After enabling any of the outdoor units (see section 2.1.17.1), a new sub-tab "N Outdoor Unit" is displayed.
+After enabling any of the outdoor units (see section 2.1.13.1), a new sub-tab "Outdoor unit n" is displayed with the following parameters:

-Figure 33.
-N Outdoor Unit
+Figure 28.
+Outdoor Unit n

-• Name: text field identifying the outdoor unit.
-This name will be displayed both in the call log and on the top bar of incoming and ongoing calls.
-If Different Name for ETS [disabled / enabled] is enabled a text field ETS Name appears which allows displaying different names for the same outdoor unit in ETS and in the touchscreen.
+Name: text field identifying the parameterised outdoor unit.
+This name will be displayed both in the Z70 v2 call log and on the top bar of incoming and ongoing calls.

-- Type [Private / Community]: The Private type enables access at any time to the visualization of images from the camera of the outdoor unit. - Profile [Zennio / Comelit/ Doorbird / Fermax / Akuvox / Custom]: parameter to select predefined configuration for some video intercom models.
-Depending on the chosen profile, certain configurable parameters are shown.
-In the case of the Custom profile all parameters are shown.
+- Type [Private / Community]: The "Private" type enables access at any time to the visualization of images from the camera of the outdoor unit. - Unit with Camera [disabled / enabled]: define whether the installed video intercom has camera. - Outdoor Unit ID [ID_n]: alphanumerical identifier of GetFace IP (field Phone Number (ID), in Services → Phone).

-Figure 34.
-Custom profile main setting

-- Unit with Camera [disabled / enabled]: define whether the video intercom has camera. - Outdoor Unit ID: outdoor unit alphanumerical identifier.